finos/common-domain-model/documentation/source/documentation.rst

     		[synonym FpML value seniority]
     	couponType CouponTypeEnum (0..1) <"Specifies if the bond has a variable coupon, step-up/down coupon or a zero-coupon.">;
     		[synonym FpML value couponType]
-    	couponRate bigDecimal (0..1) <"Specifies the coupon rate (expressed in percentage) of a fixed income security or convertible bond.">;
+    	couponRate number (0..1) <"Specifies the coupon rate (expressed in percentage) of a fixed income security or convertible bond.">;
     		[synonym FpML value couponRate]
     	maturity date (0..1) <"The date when the principal amount of a security becomes due and payable.">;
     		[synonym FpML value maturity]